 HASEKO, in conjunction with the City, took the lead in processing the permit applications required for discharging regional drainage through One'ula Beach Park.
 The City Council approved this plan in June 2007 by granting a special management area use permit for that purpose.
-However, the Board of Land and Natural Resources ("BLNR"), in a contested case proceeding, denied issuance of a conservation district use permit to reduce the height of a natural shoreline berm for stormwater outflow.
+However, the Board of Land and Natural Resources ("BLNR" or "Land Board"), in a contested case proceeding, denied issuance of a conservation district use permit to reduce the height of a natural shoreline berm for stormwater outflow.
 The BLNR explained that, inasmuch as the existing developments were all retaining most stormwater flows within their own project boundaries, there was a failure to demonstrate actual need for the outlet at this time.
-HASEKO filed a new Conservation District Use Application with the BLNR in July 2011, with the City and UH-West O'ahu as co-applicants.
-The Land Board approved the permit in March 2012.
-However, two parties requested a contested case hearing.
+HASEKO filed a new Conservation District Use Application with the BLNR in July 2011, with the City, the Department of Hawaiian Home Lands, and UH-West O'ahu as co-applicants.
 A contested case hearing was conducted in 2013, and the Land Board approved the permit.
-However, the Land Board's decision was appealed to the Circuit Court, then remanded back to the Land Board to determine whether a supplemental EIS should have been required.
-Oral arguments were presented in February 2015.
-On February 24, 2017, the BLNR denied the request for a supplemental EIS.
-A final decision from the Court is still pending.
-In the meantime, all landowners and developers in the Kalo'i Gulch drainage basin are required to provide adequate retention basins within their developments to prevent sedimentladen storm water flows from reaching the ocean.

-Until a permanent regional drainage solution is established, the drainage generated by the development of the Project will be retained in drainage retention basins within the Project property.
+However, the Land Board's decision was appealed to the Circuit Court, which imposed a stay on construction pending the outcome of the appeal.
+During the course of the appeal, the Circuit Court remanded the case back to the Land Board for the limited purpose of determining whether a supplemental EIS should have been required.
+While on remand, the Petitioner who asked for the contested case passed away.
+Subsequently, the Land Board rendered a decision that a supplemental EIS is not required, and the case was returned to the Circuit Court.
+The circuit court dismissed the appeal, ruling that after the Petitioner's death, there was no proper party to continue to prosecute the appeal.
+Having dismissed the appeal, the Circuit Court lifted the stay on construction of the Kalo'i Gulch drainage outlet.
+The Circuit Court's dismissal was appealed to the Intermediate Court of Appeals ("ICA"), where it is currently pending.
+The ICA denied a request for a further stay of construction pending appeal; therefore, HASEKO has requested a right-of-entry from the BLNR to begin construction of the outlet.
+However, the BLNR elected to await the ICA's decision before granting the requested right-of-entry; therefore, construction has not yet begun.
+Until the outlet is constructed, all landowners and developers in the Kalo'i Gulch drainage basin are required to provide adequate retention basins within their developments to prevent sediment-laden storm water flows from reaching the ocean and the drainage generated by the development of the Project will be retained in drainage retention basins within the Project property.